Great Basin: Geography

-The Great Basin includes valleys, basins, lakes and mountain ranges of the Basin and Range Province.
-Geographic features near the Great Basin include the Continental Divide of the Americas, the Great Divide Basin, and the Gulf of California.

 Great Basin physiographic section

-The Great Basin physiographic section of the Basin and Range Province contains the Great Basin, but extends into eastern Oregon, southern Idaho, and the Colorado River watershed and the northwest corner of Arizona).
-The Basin and Range region is the product of geological forces stretching the earth's crust, creating many north–south trending mountain ranges.
+The Great Basin physiographic section of the Basin and Range Province contains the Great Basin, but extends into eastern Oregon, southern Idaho, and the Colorado River watershed and the northwest corner of Arizona.
+The Basin and Range region is the product of geological forces stretching the Earth's crust, creating many north–south trending mountain ranges.
 These ranges are separated by flat valleys or basins.
 These hundreds of ranges make Nevada the most mountainous state in the country.

 Settlements and roads

 The Great Basin's two most populous metropolitan areas are the Reno-Sparks metropolitan area to the west and the Wasatch Front to the east (with the latter being significantly more populous than the former).
 The region between these two areas is sparsely populated, but includes the smaller cities of Elko, Ely, Wendover, West Wendover, and Winnemucca.
 To the north are; in California Susanville, in Oregon Burns and Hines, in Idaho Malad and in Wyoming Evanston.
 To the south are Cedar City, Tonopah, and Bishop and the very southern area of the basin has the communities of Pahrump, Palmdale, Victorville, and Palm Springs.
 Interstate Highways traversing the Great Basin are Interstate 80 (I-80) and I-15, and I-70 and I-84 have their respective endpoints within its boundaries.
 Other major roadways are U.S. Route 6 (US 6), US 50, US 93, US 95 and US 395.
 The section of US 50 between Delta, Utah, and Fallon, Nevada, is nicknamed "The Loneliest Road in America", and Nevada State Route 375 is designated the "Extraterrestrial Highway".
 The Great Basin is traversed by several rail lines including the Union Pacific Railroad's Overland Route (Union Pacific Railroad) through Reno and Ogden, Feather River Route, Central Corridor and Los Angeles and Salt Lake Railroad.